What’s On

 to

-The THG upper stairwell will feature Gillian Taylor’s new artwork commemorating the end of the Danish postal service.
+The THG upper stairwell features Gillian Taylor’s new artwork commemorating the end of the Danish postal service.
 At the end of last year, PostNord stopped delivering letters and removed all the post boxes.

 To mark this moment, Gillian invited people in Denmark to send one last letter.
 They wrote about memories of meaningful letters received in the past, and shared their thoughts on PostNord’s decision to end letter deliveries, reflecting on the effort and time taken to write a letter by hand.